chris979712/chris979712/README.md

 I'm a software engineering student.
 -----------------------------------

 I have a strong passion for building robust and secure software, from defensive programming and architecture to deployment, databases, and creative front-end experiences.
+I also like working as a fullstack developer.

 Currently exploring the world of video game development 🎮